5. Admitted to God, to ourselves and to another human being the exact nature of our wrongs.

 “Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.
 And he that searcheth the hearts knoweth what is the mind of the Spirit, because he maketh intercession for the saints according to the will of God.” ~ Romans 8:26-27

 Therefore when seeking someone that we will share our list with, let us carefully consider whether they are the right one for us.
 Do they know how to get the mind of the Holy Spirit?
+Are they a true follower of Jesus Christ, being fully obedient to the gospel in all that they know and understand?
 Do they know how to listen, and not to judge?
 Do they know how to comfort another in the midst of great difficulty?
 Are they themselves stable enough and calm enough to be qualified?
+Are they not self defensive?

 The Scriptures give us some direction in how to understand someone’s qualification as a listener in this case.